Last updated on June 10th, 2024 at 09:17 am

 2. The first currency in South Africa was Dutch.

 In the 1600s, traders from the Netherlands brought the Dutch guilder currency to South Africa, where it became the primary currency for many years.
-In 1782, they brought the first paper money into Cape Town in the form of the rix dollar.
+In 1782, they brought the first paper money into Cape Town as the rix dollar.

 Dutch currency was commonplace in South Africa until Great Britain took control of the region and introduced the pound and the shilling.
 The first locally issued South African pound appeared in 1910 and remained the official currency until 1961.